 Waxing Vs Laser: Which Hair Removal Method is the Best?

 This is a difficult question to answer, and there is no right or wrong.
 We all have different skin and hair types, and therefore different methods will work.
-For those who have fair skin and fair hair, shaving or waxing every so often may be the right solution, whilst those whose hair is thicker or courser may want to adopt a more permanent solution.
+For those who have fair skin and fair hair, shaving or waxing every so often may be the right solution, whilst those whose hair is thicker or courser may want to adopt a more permanent solution, like laser.
 The key is to research all treatments available and decide what is best for your body.

 How It Works: